-The Commission recognises that the likely success of the draft Rule will ultimately depend on the appetite of DNSPs to propose innovative projects that promote innovation in connection of embedded generators and the extent of the DMIA the AER will set for this purpose, having regard to a number of objectives, including but not limited to the willingness of network customers to pay for increases in costs resulting from implementation of the scheme.
-However, given the relatively minor cost of implementing the change, the Commission believes that even an incremental improvement in DNSP's incentives to focus on reducing connection costs of embedded generators has the potential to offer benefits to the electricity generation sector in meeting its environment obligations and network benefits in terms of reducing or delaying the need for expensive network augmentation costs.
+The likely success of this Rule will ultimately depend on the appetite of DNSPs to propose innovative projects that promote innovation in connection of embedded generators and the extent of the DMIA the AER will set for this purpose, having regard to a number of objectives, including but not limited to the willingness of network customers to pay for increases in costs resulting from implementation of the scheme.
+However, given the relatively minor cost of implementing the change, even an incremental improvement in DNSP's incentives to focus on reducing connection costs of embedded generators has the potential to offer benefits to the electricity generation sector in meeting its environment obligations and network benefits in terms of reducing or delaying the need for expensive network augmentation costs.